dan-reznik/Ramanujan-Sato/README.md

 Arbitrary-precision numbers are available with the excellent [Rmpfr](https://cran.r-project.org/web/packages/Rmpfr/vignettes/Rmpfr-pkg.pdf) package.
-With 120-bits, all the 42 digits of the above number are shown:
+120-bit precision is more than enough to represent the above term exactly, i.e., an integer number with 42 digits:

 ``` r
 Rmpfr::mpfr(396, 120)^(4*4)